abagames/crisp-game-lib/crisp-game-lib-guide.md

 ### Quick Start Example

-See the [Game Examples](#game-examples) section for complete playable examples including Jump Hero and Space Blast.
+See the [Game Examples](#game-examples) section for complete playable examples including One-Button Jumper and Top-Down Shooter.

 ---